Józef Ankwicz

-Józef Ankwicz (/pl/; 1750 – 9 May 1794), of Awdaniec coat of arms, also known as Józef z Posławic and Józef Awdaniec, was a politician and noble (szlachcic) in the Polish–Lithuanian Commonwealth.
+Count Józef Ankwicz (/pl/; 1750 – 9 May 1794), of Awdaniec coat of arms, also known as Józef z Posławic and Józef Awdaniec, was a politician and noble (szlachcic) in the Polish–Lithuanian Commonwealth.
 He held the office of castellan of Nowy Sącz from 1782.
-Deputy to the Great Sejm, and most infamously, the Grodno Sejm: for his actions during the latter he is remembered as one of the most prominent collaborators with the foreign partitioners of Poland.
+Deputy to the Great Sejm, and the Grodno Sejm, for his actions during the latter he is considered one of the most prominent collaborators with the foreign partitioners of Poland.